 Where the discrete operator $\bigtriangledown^{T}_{d}\times\bigtriangledown_{d}\times$ is defined as,

 Because the semi-discrete action functional admits $U(1)$ gauge symmetry, the semi-discrete LCFT for Dirac-Maxwell systems is gauge invariant.
 Because there are no explicit lattice coordinates in the semi-discrete action functional, it admits translation symmetry, then the semi-discrete LCFT for Dirac-Maxwell systems is translation invariant.
-Because the $\gamma^{\mu}$ matrices and relevant Clifford algebra are preserved, then the semi-discrete LCFT for Dirac-Maxwell systems is Lorentz covariant.
-We should emphasize that when the DEC lattice is fixed, the Lorentz boosts are forbidden, and there are only parity, time-reversal, and discrete rotations with angles $(l\pi/2,m\pi/2,n\pi/2)$ exsit in the Lorentz group $SO(3,1)$.
+We should emphasize that when the DEC lattice is fixed, the Lorentz boosts are forbidden, and there are only parity, time-reversal, and discrete rotations with angles $(l\pi/2,m\pi/2,n\pi/2)$ exsit in the discrete subgroup of $SO(3,1)$.